247arjun/247arjun/README.md

 - 🔁 A SwiftUI app for macOS that is [a native macOS GUI for cURL](https://github.com/247arjun/gURL).

+- 📚 A SwiftUI app for macOS that is a [clean, modern RSS Reader](https://github.com/247arjun/Sources).

 - 📱 An app - [AntiSocial](https://apps.apple.com/us/app/anti-social/id1516200820) - to the App Store that allows you to block tracking from popular social networks.
 The app is also [open source on GitHub](https://github.com/247arjun/AntiSocialApp).